Travel insurance excess

 Why is there an excess

 An excess is only applied if you make a claim.
 The excess helps lower the cost of buying an insurance policy, because you are responsible for absorbing part of the cost of any claims that you make.
-With Defence Health travel insurance you have the option to remove the excess for a small additional premium.
+With Defence Health travel insurance you have the option to remove the excess for an additional premium.

 Where do I find my excess amount?